xt-com/xt-api/_documentation/signSteps.md

-    The most concatenated value of the entire data is spliced with path, query, and body by the # symbol to form #path, #query, and #body, and the final spliced value is recorded as Y=#path#query#body.
+    The most concatenated value of the entire data is spliced with method, path, query, and body by the # symbol to form #method, #path, #query, and #body, and the final spliced value is recorded as Y=#method#path#query#body.

     Notice：

-        query has no data, body has data: Y=#path#body
+        The query has data, but the body has no data: Y=#method#path#query

-        The query has data, but the body has no data: Y=#path#query
+        query has no data, body has data: Y=#method#path#body

-        query has data, body has data: Y=#path#query#body
+        query has data, body has data: Y=#method#path#query#body